 Atypical fibroxanthomas are rare among nonmelanoma skin cancers.
-They most commonly occur on the head and neck of elderly patients.
+They most commonly occur on the head and neck of older patients.
 They appear similar to other nonmelanoma skin cancers, as nonhealing or tender pink-red skin papules or nodules.

 Diagnosis of atypical fibroxanthoma is with biopsy.

-Tumors are excised or Mohs micrographic surgery—in which tissue borders are progressively excised until specimens are tumor-free (as determined by microscopic examination during surgery)—is done if clinically appropriate.
+Tumors are excised, or Mohs micrographic surgery—in which tissue borders are progressively excised until specimens are tumor-free (as determined by microscopic examination during surgery)—is done if clinically appropriate.
 Metastasis is unusual.

 Because atypical fibroxanthomas seem to be related to ultraviolet (UV) exposure, a number of measures are recommended to limit exposure.

 Sun avoidance: Seeking shade, minimizing outdoor activities between 10 AM and 4 PM (when sun's rays are strongest), and avoiding sunbathing and the use of tanning beds